liyutech/webpack-angular-resource-plugin/README.md

 Notice that the module names are returned as an array and passed to the factory method as dependencies of the main module:</p>
 <p><i>var controllerContext = require.context('.', true, /\.controller\.js$/)</i></p>
 <p><i>module.exports.default = angular.module('app', angularResourceUtil.requireAll(controllerContext));</i></p>
+To run the tests for this project, execute the following command from the terminal at the root directory of the project:
 <p><i>npm test</i></p>
 <h3>License</h3>